 Put ramekins on a baking sheet.
 Bake for 25-35 minutes, until puffed and golden.
 Remove from oven, and let stand for 5 minutes.
 With a flexible spatula, remove strata to

-Settled among 300 acres of pines and hardwood trees, the Washington Duke Inn & Golf Club evokes a welcome as ahh-inducing as the manicured greens on which the property sits.
+Settled among 300 acres of pines and hardwood trees, the newly renovated Washington Duke Inn & Golf Club evokes a welcome as ahh-inducing as the manicured greens on which the property

-Settled among 300 acres of pines and hardwood trees, the Washington Duke Inn & Golf Club evokes a welcome as ahh-inducing as the manicured greens on which the property sits.
+Settled among 300 acres of pines and hardwood trees, the newly renovated Washington Duke Inn & Golf Club evokes a welcome as ahh-inducing as the manicured greens on which the property

-Settled among 300 acres of pines and hardwood trees, the Washington Duke Inn & Golf Club evokes a welcome as ahh-inducing as the manicured greens on which the property sits.
-Outside, guests are greeted by a pair of stately alabaster lions.
-Inside, rich, English manor elegance meets famous Piedmont charm and warmth.
+Settled among 300 acres of pines and hardwood trees, the newly renovated Washington Duke Inn & Golf Club evokes a welcome as ahh-inducing as the manicured greens on which the property sits.
+Outside, the gracious entry is framed by locally quarried Duke stone, used exclusively by the university.

 A message from our sponsor: